CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 }
 ```

-css defines the display properties for each element.
-At the moment, our page only has two elements, which you see defined here.
+css defines the display properties for each HTML element.
+At the moment, our page only has two elements, which you see defined here as `#map` and `#info`.
 We also have defined a default width for images.
 Note that a comment in css is designated like `/* comment */`.

-Your `map.js` file should look like this:
+Next, your `map.js` file should look like this:

 ```javascript
 console.log("Hello, world!")
 ```

 Unlike HTML and css, javascript is a programming language.
 HTML and css give important information to the browser, but they are like blueprints, whereas javascript is more like a recipe.
-We are going to stop short of covering all the programming fundamentals, but you will learn what everything is doing and how to modify code to suit your purposes.
+Javascript will be our focus for the webmapping exercises.
+We are going to stop short of covering all general programming fundamentals, but you will learn what everything is doing and how to modify code to suit your purposes.

 `console.log` is a debug statement—it lets you write to the javascript console to keep track of what you're doing, which is a very helpful tool.

-If you load your website at this point, you should see ... nothing.
+At this point, open `index.html` in your browser (preferably Chrome).
+We will look at it with your github web address later, but for now you are just looking at your site "locally."
+Your browser should show an address that is something like "`file:///Users/bjh18/Desktop/webmap_1/index.html`" On the page itself you should see ... nothing.

 However, in your browser open `View > Developer > JavaScript Console` (Chrome) or `Develop > Show JavaScript Console` (Safari, with "Show Develop menu in menu bar" turned on in the Preferences under advanced).
 You should see "[Hello, world!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" printed.
 This means that your `map.js` file has been successfully loaded and you are ready to start programming.
 If there are other errors, check the format of your HTML and that the script tag which loads the Mapbox javascript are formatted correctly.